Registration of employees and independent workers

 Application for the Temporary Residency Visa

-At the same time you can submit your application for the Temporary Residency Visa.
+At the same time as filing the application for the professional card, you can submit your application for the Temporary Residency Visa.
+You can also choose to wait to submit your visa application has been approved.

 1. A valid national passport (validity 15 months on the date of application, but please note that when the professional card is approved and received by the Embassy or the Consulate General, your passport should still be valid for at least 12 months!).